 50 minutes southwest

-Charming Wimberley offers a little bit of everything—fabulous restaurants, shopping, art, and some of the best swimming holes in Texas—all wrapped in small-town hospitality.
+Charming Wimberley offers lots to do—fabulous restaurants, shopping, art, and some of the best swimming holes in Texas—all wrapped in small-town hospitality.

 If it’s hot, head to one of the local swimming spots—Jacob’s Well or Blue Hole Regional Park.
 For something completely different, check out a glassblowing demonstration at Wimberley Glassworks where you can see bowls, vases, and other creations come to life in brilliant color.